 Buying a home is often a stressful and painful experience.
 So, it’s easy to fall victim to a number of common house buying mistakes or at best have a few regrets.

-Mistake 1: Falling in love outside your price range
+#1 Falling in love outside your price range

 Over the next few days and weeks, you start dreaming about how great your life would be if you lived in that property.
 You even bookmark the property and keep coming back to it.

 Instead of focusing on what you can’t afford, focus on potential.
 Can you buy a house within your pricing range which has potential?
-Are there items on your list that you don’t really need?
+Is there items on your list that you don’t really need?
 Could you use this move as a stepping stone toward buying your ultimate property?

 By re-framing the problem, you can focus on finding the best solution and not on feeling disappointed because you feel that you are settling for less than you deserve.
-Remember, we’re on the housing ladder, it just might take another two steps to reach our goal.
+Remember, we’re on the property ladder, it just might take another two steps to reach our goal.

-Mistake 2: Assuming that’s the best there is
+#2 Assuming that’s the best there is

-Just remember you can avoid this common home buying mistake with hustle.
+Like other common home buying mistakes, you can avoid this situation with a little bit of hustle.
 So keep your eyes open and your ear to the ground.
-With local agents, keep talking to them about the streets and features you’re looking for.
+Keep talking to agents about the streets and features you’re looking for.

 It’s also worth considering if you’re desperate to move then you might overlook major issues, which could cost a small fortune to put right.
 Or you could even be paying more than the property is worth because the agent senses you’re looking to move quickly.

-Mistake 4: Missing important flaws
+#4 Missing important flaws

 Should the RICS survey expose any flaws, then it’s worth considering whether to go ahead with the purchase or to drop out and keep looking.
 If you decide to continue, before buying it’s worth getting a number of quotes for each job and trying to re-negotiate the price based on this information.

 It’s also worth bearing in mind that new properties are constantly coming on the market and one of these could fit your requirements better.
 So waiting might help you avoid making this common house buying mistake.

-Mistake 5: Overestimating your skills
+#5 Overestimating your skills

 Let’s face it, from time to time, we all underestimate the work involved with a small DIY project.
 And so unless your experienced in DIY or have renovated a property before, then it will always be a good rule to avoid homes in need of serious work.